mautic/mautic-grav/README.md

 # Mautic - Grav Plugin

-This is [Grav CMS](http://getgrav.org) plugin that helps you configure [Mautic](https://mautic.org) tracking and converts markdown "links" into Mautic Form Embed code.
+This is [Grav CMS](http://getgrav.org) plugin that helps you configure [Mautic](https://mautic.org) tracking and converts markdown "links" and shortcodes into HTML that embeds Mautic content on your Grav page.

 # Installation